jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 ---
 title: DRAFT OPEN FOR REVIEW AND COMMENTS – Prototype Design Pattern Use Case
-description: Where I realized that a prototype registration is more than just one object for one class
+description: ... where I realized that prototype registration is more than just one object for one class
 unlisted: true
 ---